 If you know your boss won’t understand, your go-to is probably faking an illness, but lies lead to complicated webs, especially at work.
 Instead, email that you’re taking a day for “personal reasons,” which is typically an acceptable practice in most American workplaces, Smith adds.
 (See 8 Email Mistakes You Don’t Know You’re Making.)
 However, be aware that if you use this reason more than three times in a year, your boss may ask for more specifics or start to view you as unreliable, Smith warns.

 Taking a mental health day lets you recharge, resets your perspective, and allows your body and mind to rest.
 However, the most important way you should look at a day out of the office is as a risk management strategy for your career and life, says Smith.
 “If you don’t attend to your stress, anxiety, or depression, it can affect your work performance and composure in the workplace—which could result in a layoff—and even cause physical ailments, which can obviously damage your career and life,” he adds.

 When we’re worn out, we can lose our patience and perspective, which can lead to poor performance and poor communication—nothing your boss rates high on the list of employee attributes, Caprino adds.
-(Add it to the list of 10 Ways to Be Happier at Work Without Changing Jobs.)

 How You Should Spend Your Day